nf-core/phaseimpute/docs/output.md

 - `prep_panel/chunks/`
   - `*.txt`: TXT file containing the chunks obtained from running Glimpse chunks.

 [Glimpse1 chunk](https://odelaneau.github.io/GLIMPSE/) defines chunks where to run imputation.
 For further reading and documentation see the [Glimpse1 documentation](https://odelaneau.github.io/GLIMPSE/glimpse1/commands.html).
-Once that you have generated the chunks for your reference panel, you can skip the reference preparation step and directly submit this file for imputation.
+Once that you have generated the chunks for your reference panel, you can skip the reference preparation steps and directly submit this file for imputation.

 ## QUILT imputation mode